networknext/next/README.md

 ## Docker and Docker Compose

 While all of the components can be run locally either independently or collectively it can be tedious to run multiple relays to get a true test of everything.
 We can leverage Docker and Docker Compose to easily stand everything up as a system.
-There is a [`./cmd/docker-compose.yaml`](./cmd/docker-compose.yaml) along with all required `Dockerfile`s in each of the binary directories to create the system of backend services (`relay`, `relay_backend`, and `server_backend`).
+There is a [`./cmd/docker-compose.yaml`](./cmd/docker-compose.yaml) along with all required `Dockerfile`s in each of the binary directories to create the system of backend services (`relay_backend` and `server_backend`).

 ### First Time